Cryxnoob/TeamProjectTH-BingenEP-1/README.md

 code, comments and conversation will be in english

 ## Code of Conduct
-For this Projekt we chose the Contributor Covenant as our code of conduct (TeamProjectTH-BingenEP1/CODE_OF_CONDUCT.txt).
+For this Projekt we set up the Contributor Covenant as our code of conduct (TeamProjectTH-BingenEP1/CODE_OF_CONDUCT.txt).